The legal definition of overcrowding and action that occupiers can take if their home is overcrowded.

-When statutory overcrowding is permitted
+When statutory overcrowding is not an offence

 Permitted overcrowding due to natural growth

-There is no offence if the reason for overcrowding is that one of the people sleeping in the accommodation is a member of the occupier's family who is there temporarily.
+No offence is committed if the reason for overcrowding is that one of the people sleeping in the accommodation is a member of the occupier's family who is there temporarily.

-Overcrowding when applying for social housing
+apply for social housing

 each adult couple

 any other adult aged 21 or over

 two adolescents of the same sex aged 10 to 20

 two children regardless of sex under the age of 10